Replacing a lost, stolen or damaged Irish passport

 Keep copies of your documents

-It may be useful for you to have an image of your passport on your phone or carry a photocopy of your passport with you when travelling.
-Think about emailing your documents to yourself and a friend to keep a record.
+It may be useful to have an image of your passport on your phone or carry a photocopy of your passport when travelling.
+Consider emailing your documents to yourself and a friend to keep a record.

-You can read more in our document on renewing an Irish passport.
+You can read more in our page on renewing an Irish passport.

 What happens if my passport is lost or stolen?

-Losing the passport may reduce the length of time that your next passport is valid for.
+Losing the passport may reduce the length of time that your next passport is valid.
 If you have lost 2 or more passports, you may not get a full 10-year passport.
 It will depend on how many passports you have lost or had stolen.
+It may take longer to process the application for your next passport.

 Your passport may need to be valid for a certain amount of time before you can enter a country.
-Contact your air carrier or travel agent or the embassy/consulate of the country to which you are travelling.
+Contact your air carrier or travel agent or the embassy or consulate of the country you are travelling to.
 You should do this in good time before you travel as it may affect your plans.

 Losing your Irish passport in Ireland